A Data-Efficient Visual-Audio Representation with Intuitive Fine-tuning for Voice-Controlled Robots: Facts and details

-\section{Time efficiency}
+\subsection{Time efficiency}

-In this section, we evaluate the time efficiency of all the methods.
+We evaluate the time efficiency of all the methods.
 All the models are running on a single Nvidia GTX 1080 Ti GPU and a Intel(R) Core(TM) i7-8700 CPU @ 3.20GHz.
 We report the average time in second (s) for the model to take one action in the iTHOR environment with the FSC dataset.
-The average is calculated from 12500 samples. \begin{itemize} \item ANR: 0.041s \item E2E: 0.018s \item VAR: 0.024s \item VAR++: 0.022s \end{itemize}
+The average is calculated from 12500 samples.